Thursday, 5th December 2024

 * * *

-The life cycle of this beverage is the easy-target of sophomoric body-waste jokes.
+The life cycle of this beverage is an easy target of sophomoric body-waste jokes.

-Start with the wild Asian palm civet, Paradoxurus hermaphroditus, a fairly common, attractive, raccoon-like, omnivorous, cat-sized animal with a pointy snout and a bushy tail.
+Start with the wild Asian palm civet, Paradoxurus hermaphroditus, an attractive, wide-spread raccoon-like, omnivorous, cat-sized animal with a pointy snout and a bushy tail.

 The civet (sometimes mistakenly described as a “weasel” and often incorrectly called a “cat”) likes the taste of ripe coffee berries, the cherry-sized fruit that contains the seed — what we call the coffee bean.
 According to the legend, which has almost certainly been enhanced by the marketing departments of the numerous companies producing civet coffee, the civet only selects the ripest, juiciest fruits.
 The critter nibbles away the coffee-berry flesh (which tastes vaguely like cherries, actually) and swallows the seed.
 Then the gustatory transformation takes place — the civet’s digestive enzymes impart a rich, chocolaty essence to the coffee while softening the hard edges.
 A day later the flavor-enhanced seeds emerge as civet-coffee-feces, shaped like a skinny pine cone and resembling a roughly-made peanut-coated chocolate bar.
 The seeds are collected, cleaned, roasted and sold for ridiculous amounts of money.